A necessary condition for liftings of positive characteristic varieties with finite fundamental groups: Introduction

 \subsubsection{Terminologies and Notations}

-\begin{itemize} \item For a CW complex $Z$, the space $Z_l$ is Sullivan's $l$-profinite completion \cite{Sullivan-adams-conjecture}.
-For a simply-connected and finite type $Z$, Bousfield's $l$-completion \cite{Bousfield-localization-of-spaces}, Bousfield-Kan's $\ZZ/l$-localiztion \cite{Bousfield-Kan} and Sullivan's $l$-profinite completion are equivalent, see \cite[\S2.3]{Barthel-Bousfield-Comparison-of-p-completion}. \item A pro-space is an object in the pro category of the homotopy category of pointed, connected CW complexes.
-A map of pro-spaces is a morphism in the pro category. \item For a pro-space $Y$, $Y^{\wedge}_l$ is the pro-space by Artin-Mazur's $l$-profinite completion \cite{artin-mazur-etale-homotopy}. \item For a (pro-)group $G$, $G^{\wedge}_l$ is the $l$-profinite completion of $G$.
+\begin{itemize}[leftmargin=0.25in] \item For a CW complex $Z$, the space $Z_l$ is Sullivan's $l$-profinite completion \cite{Sullivan-adams-conjecture}.
+For a simply-connected and finite type $Z$, Bousfield's $l$-completion \cite{Bousfield-localization-of-spaces}, Bousfield-Kan's $\ZZ/l$-localization \cite{Bousfield-Kan} and Sullivan's $l$-profinite completion are equivalent, see \cite[\S2.3]{Barthel-Bousfield-Comparison-of-p-completion}. \item A pro-space is an object in the pro category of the homotopy category of pointed, connected CW complexes.
+A map of pro-spaces is a morphism in the pro category. \item For a pro-space $Y$, $Y^{\wedge}_l$ is the pro-space by Artin-Mazur's $l$-profinite completion \cite{artin-mazur-etale-homotopy}. \item For a (pro-)group $G$ (such as $\pi^{\et}_1(X)$), $G^{\wedge}_l$ is the \textit{pro-group} of the $l$-profinite completion of $G$.
 For an abelian group $A$, $A_l$ is the $l$-completion of $A$, which is the inverse limit of $A/l^nA$ for all $n$.
-If $A$ is a finitely generated abelian group, $A^{\wedge}_l$ is canonically isomorphic to $A_l$. \item The pro-category of finite groups is naturally equivalent to the category of profintie groups, i.e. compact Hausdorff totally disconnected topological groups, see e.g. \cite[Prop.
+If $A$ is a finitely generated abelian group, $A^{\wedge}_l$ is canonically isomorphic to $A_l$. \item The pro-category of finite groups is naturally equivalent to the category of profinite groups, i.e. compact Hausdorff totally disconnected topological groups, see e.g. \cite[Prop.
 3.2.12]{Lurie-rational-p-profinite}.
 Therefore, we will not differ pro systems of finite groups and profinite groups. \item Let $R$ be a unital ring (possibly noncommutative).
-A chain complex of left $R$-modules is perfect is it is quasi-isomorphic to a bounded chain complex of finitely generated projective left $R$-modules. \item (\cite{artin-mazur-etale-homotopy}*{Theorem 4.3}, \cite{morel1993quelques}*{Theorem 2.4.1}) A pro-map $f:X\rightarrow Y$ of pro-spaces is an $l$-adic weak equivalence if one of the following equivalent conditions is satisfied: \begin{enumerate} \item $\widehat{f}_l:\widehat{X}_l\rightarrow \widehat{Y}_l$ induces an isomorphism on pro homotopy groups; \item $\holim\widehat{f}_l:\holim\widehat{X}_l\rightarrow \holim\widehat{Y}_l$ is a homotopy equivalence of CW complexes; \item $f_*:\pi_1(X)^{\wedge}_l\rightarrow \pi_1(Y)^{\wedge}_l$ is an isomorphism and, for any local system of finite abelian $l$-group $M$ over $Y$, $f$ induces an isomorphism $H^*(Y;M)\rightarrow H^*(X;M)$. \item $f$ induces an isomorphism $H^*((Y)^{\wedge}_l;\ZZ/l)\rightarrow H^*((X)^{\wedge}_l;\ZZ/l)$. \end{enumerate} \end{itemize}
+A chain complex of left $R$-modules is perfect if it is chain homotopy equivalent to a bounded chain complex of finitely generated projective left $R$-modules. \item (\cite{artin-mazur-etale-homotopy}*{Theorem 4.3}, \cite{morel1993quelques}*{Theorem 2.4.1}) A pro-map $f:X\rightarrow Y$ of pro-spaces is an $l$-adic weak equivalence if one of the following equivalent conditions is satisfied: \begin{enumerate} \item $\widehat{f}_l:\widehat{X}_l\rightarrow \widehat{Y}_l$ induces an isomorphism on pro homotopy groups; \item $\holim\widehat{f}_l:\holim\widehat{X}_l\rightarrow \holim\widehat{Y}_l$ is a homotopy equivalence of CW complexes; \item $f_*:\pi_1(X)^{\wedge}_l\rightarrow \pi_1(Y)^{\wedge}_l$ is an isomorphism and, for any local system of finite abelian $l$-group $M$ over $Y$, $f$ induces an isomorphism $H^*(Y;M)\rightarrow H^*(X;M)$. \item $f$ induces an isomorphism $H^*((Y)^{\wedge}_l;\ZZ/l)\rightarrow H^*((X)^{\wedge}_l;\ZZ/l)$. \end{enumerate} \end{itemize}